| Bulletin Boards Boomingby Lloyd Borrett,Today's Computers, March 1985.

 special codes, damage the computer and wipe out disks.
 There

+are others who write irate and obscene messages.
 Three similar bulletin board systems running on IBM PCs

 and compatibles were established in Melbourne during the